dwightwatson/rememberable/README.md

 ### Cache flushing

-You can flish a single query by simple using:
+You can flush a single query by simple using:

 ```
 User::flushCache();